rust-lang/rust/src/doc/rustc-dev-guide/src/traits-canonical-queries.md

 Let's suppose that the type checker decides to revisit the "as-yet-unproven" trait obligation we saw before, `Vec<?T>:
-Borrow<?U>`. `?U` is no longer an unbound inference variable; it now has a value, &.
+Borrow<?U>`. `?U` is no longer an unbound inference variable; it now has a value, `Vec<?V>`.
 So, if we "refresh" the query with that value, we get:

     Vec<?T>: Borrow<Vec<?V>>

 This time, there is only one impl that applies, the reflexive impl:

     impl<T> Borrow<T> for T where T: ?Sized